AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/overview.md

 Check out this space for video based courses for [!DNL Adobe Experience Manager Guides].

+>[!NOTE]
+>
+> Adobe Experience Manager Guides was formerly branded as “XML Documentation for Adobe Experience Manager”.
+Please note certain references within the documentation may still refer to prior branding but are still applicable to the current offering.

 ## What's New

 * **[[!DNL AEM Guides] Authoring Course](course-3/overview.md)**